primer/react/docs/content/getting-started.md

 Primer Components ships with a few libraries labeled as peer dependencies.
 These libraries are separated because they are commonly already installed in the host project and having multiple versions can introduce errors.

-Before getting started using Primer Components, make sure that the following libraries are installed in your host project:
+Primer Components requires the following libraries to be installed along with it:

 - `styled-components` at version 4.0.0 or higher
 - `react` at versions 16.8.0 or higher